21 Best Things to Do in Chincoteague, VA

 Those only interested in the ice cream can drop in from 11:00 a.m. onwards.

 Mr. Whippy's fantastic flavors include peanut butter, chocolate coconut, chocolate cream, and maple bacon.

 Enjoy Fresh Seafood at the Chincoteague Oyster Festival

-The Chincoteague Oyster Festival occurs during the month of October and is one of the most underrated things that you can do while you're in town.
+The Chincoteague Oyster Festival occurs in October and is one of the most underrated things you can do in town.

-It is held to promote the seafood industry every year and features an amazing and delectable variety of oysters.
+It promotes the seafood industry annually and features an incredible and delectable variety of oysters.

-Moreover, if you are visiting during the summer seasons, you can also attend the Seafood Festival, which occurs in May and also has a variety of delicious seafood types for you to eat.
+In the summer, you can also attend the Seafood Festival, which features various delicious seafood types for you to eat.

-Sea Star Cafe is where those who are not much into seafood can visit to enjoy dishes like sandwiches and soups.
+Sea Star Cafe is where people who don't like seafood can enjoy dishes like sandwiches and soups.

-They have a fantastic menu consisting of fresh green salads, wraps, soups, and more.
+They have a fantastic fresh green salad, wraps, soups, and more menu.

 They also have options for vegans and vegetarians.